LouisJackman/dockerfiles/README.md

 They are run locally, not being pushed anywhere. `base-dev` must therefore be built locally before building dependent images.
 Thankfully, `build.sh` can do all of this for you.
+By default, it will skip images that already exist.
+To build them regardless, pass `--rebuild` to the script.

 This repository is hosted [on GitLab.com](https://gitlab.com/louis.jackman/dockerfiles).
 If you're